Skip to main content

 TextContentElement[]

 An array of Text Content Elements (string, link, img).
 Either this field or the content field must be specified.
+Both can also be provided — when both are present, elements takes precedence and content is ignored.
 See the Text Content Elements section below.

 align